lihkin213/dns-svcs/configure-dns-instance.md

 }
 ```

-## Creating a permitted network
+### Creating a permitted network
-{: #creating-permitted-network}
+{: #creating-permitted-network-api}

-Private DNS allows name resolution only from a VPC that has been added to the DNS Zone.
+Private DNS allows name resolution only from a VPC that was added to the DNS zone.

-When a DNS zone first gets created, its Status is `PENDING_NETWORK_ADD`.
-In order to move the zone to an `ACTIVE` state, add an entry for your VPC to the zone's permitted network.
+When a DNS zone gets created, its Status is `PENDING_NETWORK_ADD`.
+To move the zone to `ACTIVE` state, add an entry for your VPC to the zone's permitted network.

-By adding your VPC to your zone's permitted network, compute instances on your VPC will have access to these resource records.
+By adding your VPC to your zone's permitted network, compute instances on your VPC can access these resource records.

 **Request**
 ```json